 In order to adjust the default temperature on a Rinnai unit, the power has to be on.

-You will be modify a dip switch but you will be also be pressing buttons on the unit, so the power has to be active.
+You will need to modify a dip switch but you will also be pressing buttons on the unit, so the power has to be active.

 Step 2 - Remove Front Panel

-The first step to change the default max temperature on a Rinnai tankless heater is to remove the front panel.
+The first step to changing the default max temperature on a Rinnai tankless heater is to remove the front panel.